TedHusted/awake/awake.md/awake.md

 Leto: I am in the kitchen, parental.

+Phoebe enters the kitchen and drapes her cloak over one of the back of the closest bench.

-An six-sided table with takes up most of kitchen.
+A six-sided table with takes up most of kitchen.
 Surrounding the table is three curved, plush benches.
+An adolescent grey is seated at one of the benches, hunched over a tablet.

 On the far wall there is one counter with a silver sink and curved faucet.
 Over the counter there is a cabinet door and a set of six stacked drawers.
 The color scheme is shades of violet, grey, and gold.

-Phoebe enters the kitchen and drapes her cloak over one of the back of the closest bench.

 Leto: How was the council meeting?

 Phoebe:  Interesting for a change.
 We are picking it up again tomorrow.
-The big question is whether to uplift some Terran synthetics or not.
-What about you?
+The big question is whether to uplift some Terran synthetics or not. — What about you?

-Leto: After school, I mostly hung out at the Fusion teen center.
+Leto: After school, I mostly hung out at the Fusion Youth Club.

-Phoebe: Do not the Stoics have a teen center?
+Phoebe: Do not the Stoics have a youth club?

 Leto: Yes, but nobody there knows how to have fun. — The Fusion center just put in an actual pool table.
 Great for hand/eye coordination.